UBC-MDS/DSCI_524_group32_df_optimizer/README.md

 `analyze_special_columns(df)`
 Diagnostics and transparency helper used by `optimize_dataframe()`.
 It identifies columns that may require special handling (e.g., high-cardinality IDs, coordinate columns, free-text fields) and reports them to help users understand optimization decisions.
 This function does not modify the DataFrame.

-## How the package fits in the Python Ecosystem

-Pandas provides low-level tools related to memory optimization, such as pd.to_numeric(..., downcast=...), DataFrame.convert_dtypes(), and DataFrame.memory_usage(deep=True).
-However, these tools require manual orchestration and do not provide a unified, opinionated workflow or clear diagnostics.

-DataFrame Memory Optimizer builds on these ideas by combining them into a single, reusable interface that applies consistent heuristics and reports its decisions, making DataFrame memory optimization easier, safer, and more reproducible.

 # Developer Documentation
 The following sections describe how developers, instructors, and TAs can set up the project locally, run tests, and build/deploy documentation.